Skip to content

 What's a lonely apple got to do with it?

-The principle gets its more formal name, the Von Restorff effect, from the psychiatrist Hedwig von Restorff, whose research in the 1930s first formally showed that when you're presented with a set of similar items, the one that differs from the rest is the most likely to be remembered.
+The Isolation Effect gets its more formal name, the Von Restorff effect, from the psychiatrist Hedwig von Restorff, whose research in the 1930s first formally showed that when you're presented with a set of similar items, the one that differs from the rest is the most likely to be remembered.

 The classic example is simple: If you see a list of numbers—9, 17, 4, 32, Apple, 12, 28—your brain instantly latches onto "Apple."